TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 I) VIP Membership

 37 You may decide to upgrade your membership to VIP status for an additional monthly cost.
 For details on pricing and what it means to be a Tagged VIP, please visit http://www.tagged.com/vip/details.html.
-38 If you choose to become a Tagged VIP, you will be able to elect to have your membership automatically renewed on a monthly basis by enrolling in the auto-renew program through our partnership with PayPal.
+38 If you choose to become a Tagged VIP, you will be able to elect to have your membership automatically renewed on a monthly basis by enrolling in the auto-renew program.
 If, at any point, you wish to discontinue your VIP membership, you must visit http://www.tagged.com/vip/cancel.html and select 'CANCEL' at least 3 days prior to your next scheduled automatic payment so that we can process your cancellation properly.

 J) Mobile